SafariBookings® - Compare African Safari Tours List

 Scenery

 Toro-Semliki has a spectacular location in the Semliki Valley.
 This is a low-lying part of the Albertine Rift bounded by the Rwenzori Mountains to the south, the Rift Valley escarpment to the southeast, Lake Albert to the northeast, and the forested Congo Basin to the northwest.
-The reserve is dominated by moist woodland and savannah, but there are also forest-fringed rivers and stands of borassus palms.
+The reserve is dominated by woodland and savannah, but there are also forest-fringed rivers and stands of borassus palms.

 Activities